Yihan-Zhang-IC/Introduction/index.md

 !!!UNDER MAINTENANCE!!!

 We are living in an age of innovation.
-The [growth model](http://www.computer-architecture.org/textual/Moore-Cramming-More-Components-1965.pdf) predicted by Gorden E. Moore has become too expensive to maintain, driving the semiconductor industry to look for paths that sustains its expansion.
+The [growth model](http://www.computer-architecture.org/textual/Moore-Cramming-More-Components-1965.pdf) predicted by Gordon E. Moore has lost its great stability.
-But to me, the ultimate motivation behind this expansion is to sustain what integrated circuits technologies has empowered us, the ability to acquire, organize, and process an increasing amount of information.
+Sustaining the steady pace for transistors to shrink now involves revolutionary new device structures, But to me, the ultimate motivation behind this expansion is to sustain what integrated circuits technologies has empowered us, the ability to acquire, organize, and process an increasing amount of information.

 Here I devote my research effort to the "more than Moore" way, bridging integrated circuit design with new applications.